sascha245/socket-controllers/README.md

     ```typescript
     import "es6-shim"; // this shim is optional if you are using old version of node
     import "reflect-metadata"; // this shim is required
-    import {createSocketServer} from "socket-controllers";
+    import { createSocketServer } from "socket-controllers";
     import "./MessageController"; // we need to "load" our controller before call createSocketServer. this is required

     createSocketServer(3001);
     ```